vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/Provision/provisionprereqs.rst

              ip link show

-  In the event of a mismatch, edit the file ``/etc/sysconfig/network-scripts/ifcfg-<nic name>`` using the vi editor for RHEL clusters.
+  In the event of a mismatch, edit the file ``/etc/sysconfig/network-scripts/ifcfg-<nic name>`` using the vi editor.

-* When discovering nodes via mapping files, all target nodes should be set up in PXE mode before running the playbooks.
+* When discovering nodes via mapping files, all cluster nodes should be set up in PXE mode before running the playbooks.

 .. note::

-    * After configuration and installation of the cluster, changing the OIM is not supported.
+    * After the cluster has been deployed, changing the OIM is not supported.
 If you need to change the OIM, you must redeploy the entire cluster.

     * For servers with an existing OS being discovered via BMC, ensure that the first PXE device on target nodes should be the designated active NIC for PXE booting.